EU lawmaker tells accounting industry to prepare for change

 Karim needs a broad cross-party agreement on the draft law to give him a strong hand in negotiations on a final text with EU states.

-He has signaled he wants key elements of the draft to be watered down but will have to reach a compromise with the parliament's two biggest parties, which can override him.
+He has signalled he wants key elements of the draft to be watered down but will have to reach a compromise with the parliament's two biggest parties, which can override him.

 Karim said there was no consensus yet on whether companies should be forced to "rotate" or switch auditors, and if so, what should be the frequency.